Four Afghan Steeds: Context

 The Afghan state at the time (the Durrani Empire) was southwest of Badakhshan which constituted the westernmost vassal state in the Muslim confines of the Qing Empire.
-During the twelfth lunar month to the 28th year of the reign of Emperor Qianlong (1763) the Afghan Emir Ahmad Shah Abdali paid tribute by sending four excellent horses.
-He also sent an emissary to Peking to present him with a diplomatic certificate in gold leaf containing information about this donation of purebred horses.
-Qianlong also composed a song about these "Four Afghan Couriers".
-However, the Afghans failed to make a good impression to Qianlong as they refused to perform a kowtow.
+During the twelfth lunar month to the 28th year of the reign of the Qianlong Emperor (1763) the Afghan Emir Ahmad Shah Abdali donated by sending four excellent horses.
+He also sent an emissary to Beijing to present him with a diplomatic certificate in gold leaf containing information about this donation of purebred horses.
+The Qianlong Emperor also composed a song about these "Four Afghan Couriers".
+However, the Afghans failed to make a good impression to the Qianlong Emperor as they refused to perform a kowtow.
 The event came during uneasy Sino-Afghan relations and threats of war regarding Qing's expansion into Turkic Central Asia.

-Afterwards, Emperor Qianlong commissioned Castiglione, who was 74, the portrait of the four horses that Durrani Afghans had just given him.
+Afterwards, the Qianlong Emperor commissioned Castiglione, who was 74, the portrait of the four horses that Durrani Afghans had just given him.
 It is possible that the emperor was inspired by the Five Horses painting by Li Gonglin.
 This is one of Castiglione's last works, and his last known portrait of horses.